piero scaruffi, amateur human being

 He also writes regularly about

-In 2012 he published two ebooks on the Visual Arts:
+In 2012 he published three ebooks on the Visual Arts:

 "A Visual History of the Visual Arts - Part 1: From Impressionism to Surrealism" and